lucifer1004/caterwaul/README.md

 ## How to play

 * User arrow keys to control the player.
 * Avoid being hit by enemies!
-Once you are hit, you lose this game.
+Once you are hit, you lose a :heart:, when you have no :heart:, you will lose the game.
-* Go to the water, and you are the winner :tada: !
+* Go to the water, and you will enter the next level :tada: !
+* In higher levels, there will be more enemies which also move faster.
+* At certain levels, new characters will be unlocked.